IotaHydrae/obsidian-vault/embedded/linux/drivers/drm/mipi-dsi/panel-sitronix-st7701sn.md

 [  320.127504] /panel_dsi@0: Fixed dependency cycle(s) with /soc/dsi@7e700000
 ```

-also if you want that change be saved by adding this to your `config.txt`
+also if you want the change to be saved, add this to your `config.txt`

 ```
 dtoverlay=vc4-kms-dsi-boe-zv039wvq-n80